SalsaBoy990/uifactory/src/posts/2019-11-09-google-earth-engine-api-reference-page-re-design.md

 * Copy link button at every section heading (#anchor links) makes easier to share an imporant section with another developer who might need a help related to that section.

-* Highlighted warning messages present to have people pay attention to common coding mistake, or misconceptions about how some things work.
+* Highlighted warning messages present to have people pay attention to common coding mistakes, or misconceptions about how some things work.

 * Also, there are highly important notes.

 * Info messages provide additional information and remarks.

+* Social media (Youtube, Twitter) and useful links (Stackoverflow, Github, Medium) at the bottom of each page which provide additional help for the users

 * The site provides debugging guide which is decent enough.